-Here you can find the latest updates regarding COVID-19 including how to apply for a mortgage deferral or extend/cancel your existing one.
+Here you can find the latest updates regarding COVID-19 including information on mortgage payment deferrals.
+Please note that we are not accepting new applications for deferrals after September 30th.
 If you have questions you are encouraged to reach out to your mortgage broker or see Frequently Asked Questions below for the answers.
 Our contact center colleagues are working diligently to answer all customer emails and phone calls and we thank you for your patience during these tough times.
-Please do not send us multiple emails at this time.

 Frequently Asked Questions

-How do I apply for mortgage payment deferral?
+Can I apply for a mortgage payment deferral?

 How do I cancel my existing mortgage payment deferral?